 If you’re working on your own tools to interact with the API, the full API Reference has details on HTTP verbs and endpoints, expected response formats, and other features not covered in this guide.

-Additionally, our best practices page provides detailed instructions for getting the most out of our trapped-ion systems, and our support center is always available to help you solve any problems you might run into.
+Additionally, our best practices page provides detailed instructions for getting the most out of our trapped-ion systems and our QPU submission checklist is great to run through before submitting a job to one of our QPUs.